Which city is cheaper, Coffs Harbour or Newcastle?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Newcastle is $79, while the average daily cost in Coffs Harbour is $118.
+The average daily cost (per person) in Newcastle is $93, while the average daily cost in Coffs Harbour is $138.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Newcastle and Coffs Harbour in more detail.
+What follows is a categorical breakdown of travel costs for Newcastle and Coffs Harbour in more detail.

 Some specific examples of transportation prices in Newcastle: